swiftlang/swift-evolution/proposals/NNNNN-weak-guard-capture-specifier.md

 ## Acknowledgments

 Thanks to everyone who participated in the pitch process for this proposal!
-Special thanks to Nathan Lawrence, Jordan Rose, and Eric Horacek, whose valuable feedback was directly incorporated into the final semantics and naming of this feature.
+Special thanks to Nathan Lawrence, Eric Horacek, Jordan Rose, and David Smith, whose valuable feedback was directly incorporated into final version of this proposal.